EthicalSource/contributor_covenant/README.md

 Please feel free to submit pull requests or open issues to improve the language of this pledge.

-## Projects Using the Contributor Covenant
+## Examples of Projects Using the Contributor Covenant

 * [AngularJS](https://github.com/angular/code-of-conduct)
 * [Crackle](https://github.com/jordanekay/Crackle)